TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/VariousExamples/UsingCustomPermissionOptions/Index.rst

 You configure options in the global variable
 $TYPO3\_CONF\_VARS['BE']['customPermOptions'].
-You can read the comment inside “config\_default.php” regarding the syntax of the array.
+You can read the comment inside "config\_default.php" regarding the syntax of the array.

 This example shows how three options are registered under a new